b-cubed-eu/impIndicator/README.md

 by the `b3gbi::process_cube()` function within `taxa_cube()`, and (2)
 Environmental Impact Classification for Alien Taxa (EICAT) impact score of species.
-Go to `vignette("Background", package = "impIndicator")` to read about the background of the inputs.
+Go to `vignette("Background", package = "impIndicator")` to read more about these functions.

 ``` r
 # Load packages